 Memories

-Your memories can be marvelous gifts, but they can also seem like a curse at times.
+Your memories can be marvelous gifts, but, at times, they can also seem like a curse.
 If you previously indulged in illicit sexual behavior, it may be hard to forget graphic details.
 Your mind may continually bring these memories to the surface to entice you back into old thoughts and behaviors.
 Your memory may magnify the good times in the past, reminding you how exciting and pleasurable it was, but will leave out the heartache, loneliness, and frustration you may have felt.
 Joe Dallas explained, “Your memories look good only because you’re not seeing them panoramically.
 Take them to their logical conclusion, considering not only what you did and enjoyed, but where it was leading you, and you get a more accurate picture of your past.
-That’s how you shake off the power of ‘good’ memories—you view them with an eternal perspective.”
-(Desires in Conflict: Hope for Men Who Struggle with Sexual Identity, Harvest House Publishers, Eugene, OR, 1991, pp. 137) When you are reminded of the past, try to gain an accurate and complete picture of it.
+That’s how you shake off the power of ‘good’ memories—you view them with an eternal perspective.”[11]
+When you are reminded of the past, try to gain an accurate and complete picture of it.

 Justifying Homosexual Behavior

-Emotional difficulties do not grant any special rights to engage in illicit sexual actions.
-God’s commandments apply universally to everyone and we are on dangerous ground when we seek to justify our behavior, assuming we know more about what is best for us than God does.
+Emotional difficulties do not grant special rights to engage in illicit sexual actions.
+God’s commandments apply universally to everyone, and we are on dangerous ground when we seek to justify our behavior, assuming we know more about what is best for us than God does.
 Some are tempted to believe that they have a unique situation and therefore God’s commandments don’t apply to them.
-Some men believe that since they are not attracted to women, and feel they cannot marry and enjoy heterosexual relations with a woman, they should be allowed sexual expression with men.
-But God has revealed only one law of moral conduct, which is abstinence outside of lawful marriage between a man and a woman, and fidelity within marriage.
-Nevertheless, some still argue it is not fair that they are prohibited from acting on their same-sex feelings.
+Some men believe that since they are not attracted to women—and feel they cannot marry and enjoy heterosexual relations with a woman—they should be allowed sexual expression with men.
+But God has revealed a law of moral conduct, which is abstinence outside of lawful marriage between a man and a woman, and fidelity within marriage.
+Nevertheless, some still argue that it is not fair that they are prohibited from acting on their same-sex feelings.
 They don’t understand that one purpose of this life is to learn self-control and obedience to God’s commandments.
-Life appears not to be fair to teenagers who are restricted from acting on their sexual impulses, nor to a physically disabled person who is not able to function sexually, nor to divorced or widowed people who no longer have a lawful outlet for their sexual desires.
+Life appears not to be fair to unmarried teenagers who are restricted from acting on their sexual impulses, nor to a physically disabled person who is not able to function sexually, nor to divorced or widowed people who no longer have a lawful outlet for their sexual desires.

 Some people try to justify homosexual behavior by saying that our enlightened modern society now sees it as an acceptable expression between two individuals of the same sex who love each other.
-However, this is not God’s moral law, no matter how much people wish it to be.
-“Right and wrong, righteousness and sin, are not dependent upon man’s interpretations, conventions and attitudes.
-Social acceptance does not change the status of an act, making wrong into right.”
-(Packer, Boyd K. “Covenants,” Ensign, Nov.
-1990, pp. 84–86.)
+However, this is not God’s moral law.

-Another subtle form of justification is to accept a lower standard for ourselves than we are capable of living.
+Another subtle form of justification is to accept a lower standard for ourselves than we are capable of living, thus living below our privileges.
 Alan Medinger counsels us to be on guard against “the attitude that says, ‘God, I am doing the best I can do; this is just the way I am.’
 Rather than working towards the gospel standard, we adopt a tolerant, indulgent attitude that declares, ‘If I only go off on a sexual binge once a year, I’m better off than I used to be.
 Besides, God understands my weakness.’
-I have known people who for years have justified their ongoing sin as being reasonable, given their emotional and psychological makeup.” (“Justifying Our Sin: A Subtle Trap,” Regeneration News, Baltimore, MD, Oct.
-1996, pp. 1-2.)
+I have known people who for years have justified their ongoing sin as being reasonable, given their emotional and psychological makeup.”[12]
 It is sad when people accept for themselves a standard that is less than they could achieve.

 Temptation